HL7/fhir-COVID19Library-ig/input/pagecontent/1_Logica_comparison_to_eICR.md

 Logica uses US Core profiles (as much as possible and where applicable) as the basis for the profiles in this IG.
 The eICR IG produced by the CDC also did likewise.  eICR created a profile based on the US Core Condition profile.
 Logica will therefore use the eICR Condition profile as the basis for any profile that would otherwise use the US Core Condition profile.
 By doing so, anyone using a Logica Condition-based profile will be compliant with both eICR and US Core *within the context of the specific Logica profile*.
 Use of the eICR-based Logica profile *outside* of its context does not comply with eICR.
 In other words, the Logica profile of COVID-19SymptomsPresent could only be used for COVID-19 case reporting and not for any other case reports.

-The Logica profiles that are based on the eICR Condition profile are COVID-19SymptomsPresent, COVID-19SymptomsAbsent, and COVID18Diagnosis.
+The Logica profiles that are based on the eICR Condition profile are COVID-19SymptomsPresent, COVID-19SymptomsAbsent, COVID-19 SNOMED Diagnosis, and COVID-19 ICD10 Diagnosis.
+The eICR Condition profile can be found at [eICR Condition](http://hl7.org/fhir/us/ecr/StructureDefinition-eicr-condition.html).

 This rule will also apply in the same manner with profiles of the FHIR ServiceRequest resource; Logica will use the eICR ServiceRequest profile as the base of any profile of this kind.
 There are no such profiles yet.